There is no 'them' and 'us' - there is only 'us'

 Education

-- Master of International Business Communication
+- Masters in International Business Communication

 Education: